-When developing applications with Azure Active Directory (Azure AD), you'll need to direct your customers when they want to use their work or school account (managed in Azure AD), or their personal account for sign-up and sign-in to your application.
+When developing applications with the Microsoft identity platform, you'll need to direct your customers when they want to use their work or school account (managed in Azure AD), or their personal account for sign-up and sign-in to your application.

 In this article, you will:

 - Learn about the two kinds of user accounts managed by Microsoft and how to refer to Azure AD accounts in your application

 - Find out what you need to do to add the Microsoft logo for use in your app

 - Download the official Sign in or Sign in with Microsoft images to use in your app